mrismanaziz/Reforestation/README.md

-## What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+## What creature is smarter than a talking parrot?
+A spelling bee.